Namchee/pleasantcord/README.md

 I'm not the one who created the model, so I can't say anything about it.
 That being said, image classification is an ML algorithm which could produce false alarms from time to time, so false alarms are quite common occurence.

+## Data Privacy

+Technically, `pleasantcord` won't store any of your data.
+However when `pleasantcord` has encountered an error on your server, `pleasantcord` will store the stacktrace on the logging system which *may* include your personal data (which is 100% embeddable content).
+This is done to ensure easier error debugging and fixing.

+When the issue has been detected, acknowledged, and analyzed, your personal data will **immediately** deleted.
+If you feel that your data is still stored on our system, feel free to [join our support server](https://discord.com/api/oauth2/authorize?client_id=750668307555942482&permissions=10240&scope=bot) and contact the moderators directly.

 ## Credits

 - [infinitered](https://github.com/infinitered) — Provides an easy-to-use pretrained model for NSFW detection.